-The SSIA AuthCA shall validate the authority of an entity requesting any type of certificate by verifying that they are either the requesting Agency's Administrator or one of the requesting Agency's appointed Agency Administrators, by reference to a register of established Inter-Agency Agreements [IAARegister] maintained by the Försäkringskassan IT Production Manager.
-Authentication shall rely upon User certificates issued by "Swedish Government User CAv1" or "Swedish Government Auth CAv2" which shall map to the Agency name and Agency number from [StatsRegister].
+The SSIA CA shall validate the authority of an entity requesting any type of certificate by verifying that they are either the requesting Agency's Administrator or one of the requesting Agency's appointed Agency Server Administrators, by reference to a register of established Inter-Agency Agreements [IAARegister] maintained by the SSIA IT Production Manager].
+Authentication shall rely upon User certificates issued by "Swedish Government User CA v1" and "Swedish Government Auth CA v2" which shall map to the Agency name and Agency number from [StatsRegister].

-A Certificate Request may only be made for a Subject in the same Agency's domain as the requesting RA.
-SSIA or other Agency may request for other Agency's if it's stipulated in Inter-Agency Agreements [IAARegister].
+A Certificate Application may only be made for a Subject in the same Agency's domain as the requesting RA.